 After all, smartphones and other mobiles are almost always within easy reach and almost always with connectivity.
-So when it comes to enabling team members and stakeholders to access, monitor, and respond to critical information in real time, the mobile dashboard has become a powerful solution.
+So when it comes to enabling team members and stakeholders to access, monitor, and respond to critical information in real-time, the mobile dashboard has become a powerful solution.

 Salespeople, managers, and C-suite executives can track progress and performance and decide where to focus next.
 Their mobiles are sometimes the only choice they have to get current and quickly respond in meaningful and effective ways.
 No matter where they are.

 You can’t do that anywhere near as seamlessly on other systems.
-You’d have to connect to an office network via VPN, access the company portal, login, and final begin to browse dashboards.
+You’d have to connect to an office network via VPN, access the company portal, log in, and finally begin to browse dashboards.
 Way too cumbersome to be realistic.
-Mobile can be incredibly seamless.
+Mobile dashboards can be incredibly seamless.

-Mobile apps on your devices let you share information quickly.
+Dashboard mobile apps let you share information quickly.
 If you get a dashboard alert, for example, you can take a mobile screenshot and forward it via email or text.
 In many cases, you can do things faster and more efficiently than on your desktop.

 Due to the reduced real estate of the interface, information has to be provided in ways that are easier to access and easier to mentally process than what is usually offered on desktops.
 Because of the limited size and scope of the devices, only the most succinct and meaningful data should be presented.
 In other words, get to the point.
 Put the key metrics right up front and on top.
 No one wants to have to scroll endlessly through what doesn’t matter to get to the useful part.

 You’ll be guided by different goals for your mobile dashboards than you would for desktop applications.
 Small screen devices do well to display key metrics, single charts, summaries, and business insights.
-They’re perfect for quick answers to specific questions and quick perusal of the bigger picture.
+They’re perfect for quick answers to specific questions and a quick perusal of the bigger picture.
 Desktop platforms are going to be more amenable to allow drilling down into deeper detail, a feature that is especially useful for managers.
-Mobile platforms, on the other hand, can serve best to build orders on the go, to receive alerts about customer inquiries, and to monitor sales channels.
+Mobile platforms, on the other hand, can serve best to build orders on the go, receive alerts about customer inquiries, and to monitor sales channels.

 6 Key Practices for Mobile Dashboards